In this exploration of impactful nonprofit marketing ideas, we draw inspiration from successful campaigns across various platforms.

 For better results with text marketing, read our guide on SMS Marketing for Nonprofits.

-Video Marketing: Samaritan’s Purse – How to pack your shoebox
+Video nonprofit marketing: Samaritan’s Purse – How to pack your shoebox

 Samaritan’s Purse is an evangelical Christian organization aiding people around the world.
 The organization has helped meet the needs of people who are victims of war, poverty, natural disasters, disease, and famine since the 1970s.